(Trigger warnings: mass shooting, death, fires, depression)

 This past semester (fall 2018) was officially the most difficult of my career, and it was personally one filled with several traumas.
 I’ve really not been able to post to social media, to blog, to do much of anything “normal” that I might have once found exciting or intellectually stimulating.
 In fact, I have been slowly working on this post over the past month because I knew that I until I wrote it I wouldn’t be able to “move on” and begin to revisit twitter and other social media platforms where I always used to enjoy the conversations and questions of colleagues.
 And frankly, I knew I needed to write this for me, as a way to slowly process all that has happened (and in some ways continues to happen), because we don’t often talk about how to teach in the face of trauma.

 This past fall was the singularly most emotionally and psychologically challenging semester I’ve ever endured.
 In all honesty, I did not endure it very well, and I had to take a leave of absence.
 I woke the morning of Nov.
 8 to what I can only describe as a string of horrific, sad, upsetting emails that noted that a mass shooting had occurred in my local community, with multiple Pepperdine students who had been there–and some were unaccounted for.
 The Borderline Bar and Grill where this happened is a place I used to go to when I was younger, and it is a mere 10 minute drive from my house.
 My husband had just been next door the previous day for a training.
 The panic of not knowing about our students was enough to make me stare at the wall of my office for hours.
 And then when we found out that one of our students had been killed in this murder spree–well, needless to say it was a terrible, sad, upsetting, maddening feeling.
 While I never had the student in my class, she used to regular sit outside my office and we’d exchange pleasantries most mornings.
-I left campus early to go pick up my kids early, to snuggle them and to mourn for Alaina and her family.
+I left campus early to go pick up my kids early, to snuggle them, and to mourn for Alaina and her family.
 I cannot fathom the loss of child, because it would be the most horrific moment of my life, an unbearable loss.

 Around 1:30 in the morning that night, all the cell phones in my house started sounding an alarm, and cops rolled into our neighborhood on loud speakers: we needed to evacuate immediately because of a fast-moving wildfire.
 (As an aside, in the evening hour I’d heard something about a fire, but it had just started and seemed so distant; plus, growing up in southern CA you tend to brush these things off as “regular things that happen a lot.”
 In my state of sadness, I paid no heed to the fire.)
 My husband and I gathered our two small kids (11 months and 2 at the time), managed to find the 2 cats, and load into the car by 2 am and head to my mother’s house 25 minutes away.
 We all figured we’d return home the next day or so, and we packed nothing–we left in our pjs.